twinkle13531/master_degree/README.md

 202002 : do Replica Exchange method using wheat data

-202003 : making breast cancer dataset and do Population Annlealing with small …
+202003 : making breast cancer dataset and do Population Annlealing with small data

 202004 : do wrong Population Annealing